loambuild/loam/README.md

         set_env(env);
         Contract::redeploy(wasm_hash);
     }
-    // Riff methods would be inserted here.
+    // Subcontract methods would be inserted here.
-    // Contract must implement all Riffs and is the proxy for the contract calls.
+    // Contract must implement all Subcontracts and is the proxy for the contract calls.
-    // This is because the Riffs have default implementations which call the associated type }
+    // This is because the Subcontracts have default implementations which call the associated type }
 ```